 This Application contains variations to MRLs which are not addressed in the international Codex standard.
-The proposed MRLs for avilance also relate to production of traded pig products that may indirectly have a significant effect on trade between WTO members.
+The proposed MRLs for avilamycin also relate to production of traded pig products that may indirectly have a significant effect on trade between WTO members.

-This Application will be notified as an SPS measure in accordance with the WTO SPS agreement because the primary objective of the measure is to support the regulation of the use of agricultural and veterinary chemical products to protect human, animal and plant health and the environment.
+This Application was notified as a SPS measure in accordance with the WTO SPS agreement because the primary objective of the measure is to support the regulation of the use of agricultural and veterinary chemical products to protect human, animal and plant health and the environment.
+No WTO member made a submission in response to the notification.

-9. Conclusion
+10. Conclusion